5 Easy Ways to Display Syntax Highlighted PHP Code

 The PHP Functions

-All of the syntax-highlighting methods presented in this article rely on one of two core PHP functions, highlight_file() and highlight_string():
+All of the syntax-highlighting methods presented in this tutorial rely on one of two core PHP functions, highlight_file() and highlight_string():

-• highlight_file() — displays the source code for a specific PHP file
+• highlight_file() — displays source code for a PHP file

-• highlight_string() — displays the source code for a specific string of PHP code
+• highlight_string() — displays source code for a string of PHP code

 Each of these functions highlights the target PHP code according to a predefined set of colors, applied via inline CSS applied via <font> elements.
 The function highlight_file() uses the name of the target file as the parameter and returns the file contents in syntax-highlighted form.
 Similarly, highlight_string() uses a specific string of code as the parameter and returns it with syntax highlighting applied.

 One last note before we dig into the various techniques: use caution and a dash of common sense when it comes to displaying the source of your PHP scripts.
-Make sure that you are not unintentionally revealing sensitive data such as passwords, user logins, database credentials, etc. With that in mind, let’s get on with it..
+Make sure that you are not unintentionally revealing sensitive data such as passwords, salts/hash, user logins, database credentials, and so forth.
+With that in mind, let’s get on with it..

 PHP Syntax Highlighting for Individual Files